 The Department of Criminal Justice at The University of Texas at El Paso traces its history to the early 1970s.
 Founded by Dr. Joseph B. Graves, Professor in the Department of Political Science, the CJ program received Law Enforcement Assistance Administration funding in 1970 to offer 5 classes to 225 students interested in becoming law enforcement officers.
-Dr. Graves expanded those initial classes to propose a Baccalaureate degree program, which was a model that paralleled many other programs also in development during this same time at other U.S. universities.
-In 1973, Dr. Graves received approval from the Texas Commission on Law Enforcement Officer Standards and Education, acknowledging that UTEP's program had met state standards.
+Dr. Graves expanded those initial classes to propose a Criminal Justice major and Baccalaureate degree program which was consistent with programs at other Universities.
+In 1973, Dr. Graves received approval from the Texas Commission on Law Enforcement Officer Standards and Education that UTEP's CJ program met state standards.
 The first class to graduate with their bachelors’ degree in criminal justice was in May 1974.
 Educators and judges who held extensive knowledge in the field taught the courses.
-Some of the more notable instructors and the courses they taught include:
+Some of the earliest instructors and the courses they taught included:

 - Honorable Sam Callan, 205th District Court of El Paso, taught Criminal Procedures and Evidence (CRIJ 3205).

 - Honorable Edward Marguez, 65th District Court, taught Police Role in Crime and Delinquency (CRIJ 3303).

 - Warden Riggsby, La Tuna Correctional Facility, taught Penology (CRIJ 3305).

 - Chester McLaughlin, Chief Federal Probation Officer for West Texas, taught Probation and Parole (CRIJ 3306).

 - Ernest A. Guinn Jr.,taught Introduction to Criminal Justice (CRIJ 3101) and Police Community Relations (CRIJ 3304)

 - Dr. Joseph Graves taught Constitutional Law (POLS 3328) and Legal Aspects of Law Enforcement (CRIJ 3200).

 TIMELINE OF NOTABLE EVENTS